krollkim/SmileySolutions/README.md

 ## License

-MIT License - feel free to use this as inspiration for your own portfolio.
+MIT License - feel free to use this as inspiration for your own website.

 ---